Meet The MSA Coalition Board of Directors

 In 2018, as a representative of the MSA Coalition, Don was invited to serve on the External Advisory Committee for the Rare Diseases Clinical Research Network (RDCRN) Autonomic Disorders Consortium’s U54 grant.
 As a patient advocate, Don helps to ensure alignment between the Consortium and MSA advocacy initiatives.

 Don lives in Charlotte, NC with his wife Geri (also a dedicated volunteer for The MSA Coalition) and two daughters.
 Don also suffers from a rare disease known as white spot syndrome, which affects his retina and has caused a substantial decrease in his central vision.

-Dr. Robertson is a Professor of Neurology, Vanderbilt University Medical Center.
-He is a clinical researcher specializing in autonomic disorders.
-He treats patients with MSA from all over the world and provides these patients with compassion and honesty.
-Dr. Robertson’s main responsibility as a Board member is to serve as a Physician Advocate and advisor to the Board while also making other physicians aware of the services of the MSA Coalition.
-Dr. Robertson is a founding member of the MSA Coalition (formerly known as the Shy-Drager MSA Support Group).
-He joined the Board of Directors in 1999.
+Dr. Thomas Chelimsky is a Professor and Chair of Neurology at the Medical College of Wisconsin and is the current President of the American Autonomic Society.
+He sees multiple system atrophy patients in his clinic practice.
+His main responsibility as a Board Member is to serve as a Physician Advocate and advisor to the Board while also making other physicians aware of the services of the MSA Coalition.
+Dr. Chelimsky joined the Board of Directors in 2001.